selma-Bentaiba/selma-Bentaiba.github.io/_blogs/demysitifying_diffusion_models.markdown

 This is why Langevin dynamics is particularly relevant to diffusion models.
 Remember how diffusion models start with noise and gradually transform it into an image?
 The ∇log p(x) term tells us how to modify our noisy image at each step to make it look more like real data.

 """

+TRAINING THE MODEL

+Since we can't have x₀ during generation, we train a model pθ(xₜ₋₁|xₜ) to approximate q(xₜ₋₁|xₜ,x₀).
+This model learns to predict the denoising step without needing the original image.
+The training process works like this:

+Take a clean image x₀
+Sample a random timestep t
+Add noise to get xₜ using our "nice property" formula Train the model to predict the noise that was added The model learns to do this by minimizing the difference between its prediction and the actual noise

 # Maths of Reverse diffusion process

 If we can reverse the above process and sample from $q(x_{t-1}|x_t)$, we will be able to recreate the true sample from a Gaussian noise input, $x_T \sim \mathcal{N}(0,\mathbf{I})$.
 Note that if $\beta_t$ is small enough, $q(x_{t-1}|x_t)$ will also be Gaussian.
 Unfortunately, we cannot easily estimate $q(x_{t-1}|x_t)$ because it needs to use the entire dataset and therefore we need to learn a model $p_\theta$ to approximate these conditional probabilities in order to run the *reverse diffusion process*.